 The complexity of your home’s design also plays a huge role.
 A simple, one-story ranch-style house will almost always be more affordable to paint than a multi-story home with intricate gables, dormers, and decorative trim.
 More stories mean more time spent moving ladders and potentially using special equipment like lifts, which adds to the labor costs.
 When you’re planning your budget for an expert exterior painting project, think about both the size and the architectural style of your home.
 These two factors work together to determine the final price tag.

-Cost to Paint a Small Home (Under 1,500 sq ft)
+What to Budget for a Small House (Under 1,500 sq ft)

 If you have a smaller home, typically under 1,500 square feet, you can expect the cost to be on the lower end of the spectrum.
 On average, homeowners spend around $3,100 for a project of this size, with most quotes falling somewhere between $1,800 and $4,500.
 This range accounts for differences in siding material, the condition of the current paint, and the amount of detailed trim work involved.
 A simple, straightforward paint job will be closer to the lower end, while a home needing extensive prep work will lean toward the higher estimate.

-Cost to Paint a Medium Home (1,500 – 2,500 sq ft)
+What to Budget for a Medium House (1,500 – 2,500 sq ft)

 For medium-sized homes, which cover a lot of the properties here in Boise, costs are often calculated per square foot.
 You can generally expect to see prices ranging from $2.20 to $4.37 per square foot.
 For a 2,000-square-foot house, that means a total cost could be anywhere from $4,400 to over $8,700.
 This is a wide range because factors like the number of stories and the quality of the paint you choose can really influence the final number.
 This is why getting a detailed, personalized quote is so important for an accurate budget.

-Cost to Paint a Large Home (Over 2,500 sq ft)
+What to Budget for a Large House (Over 2,500 sq ft)

 When you get into larger homes over 2,500 square feet, the costs can climb quickly.
 The sheer amount of surface area requires a significant investment in both materials and labor.
 For example, one homeowner with a 2,700-square-foot two-story home received quotes between $15,000 and $18,000 for a three-color paint job.
 Larger homes often have more complex features, multiple stories, and hard-to-reach areas that require specialized equipment.
 Because these projects are so involved, we always recommend discussing financing options to make the investment more manageable.